jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 ## Desktop Environments

 About the time that the OSI movement was launching in late 1990s, there was a growing need for more than just window managers too.  x86 Intel and AMD CPUs at that time were gaining in processing power and processor based multimedia extensions began to appear by 1997, [collectively called MMX](https://en.wikipedia.org/wiki/MMX_(instruction_set) "MMX").
 What is the difference between a desktop environment and a window manager?
 Simple things that you may take for granted such as as a clock, or a text editor, office suite or an email client, even a web browser.
 Also a desktop environment provides an IPC method for inter-window communication.
 Most important, a desktop environment includes a file manager application, a start or action menu feature and a login manager (display manager) such as GDM, KDM, or SDDM.
 On top of that all the elements of the desktop have a changeable but consistent usage pattern and look-and-feel.
 Let us look first at the development history of the two main desktop environments followed by a few other desktop environments.

 ### KDE [^33]

 The KDE project (originally the K Desktop Environment) was the first opensource Linux desktop environment project.
 Started by Matthias Ettrich at the university of Tübingen in Germany in 1996.
 The first release of the `Kool Desktop Environment` was in 1998 and the name was a *"clever hack"* of the CDE--`Common Desktop Environment`--developed for Unix by Sun, HP, and IBM.
 KDE focused on the lack of perceived usability in CDE.
 You and I may take desktop environments for granted based on our experience with Mac and Windows respectively.
 Unix and Linux in 1998, did not have the same capabilities--just a mix of window managers and independent applications.
 At the time of development there were only a few toolkits available that could be used for creating desktop environments in Linux.
 One of them was [Qt](https://www.qt.io/ "Qt"), pronounced *"cute-ee"*.
 Qt was a good choice for developers because at the time was the only toolkit that had C++ language bindings.
 GTK was C only at this point.
 Matthias Ettrich chose the best technology at the time for developing GUIs.
 Qt was initially developed by a company called Trolltech.

 In 1998 Qt was not available under a completely *"free software"* license.
 It had a modified license called the QPL, stating that non-commercial software projects for Unix/Linux were allowable.
 By 2000 Trolltech relicensed Qt to be GPL compliant.
 This fact still upset Richard Stallman who never forgave KDE for initially using a non-GPL compatible license.
 As an aside, Nokia bought Trolltech in 2008 but Qt remained under GPL license. [^34] Qt was used by Nokia to power their Symbian OS which dominated the cellular market as the predominant OS until Android unseated it by 2010.

 KDE is unique because although Qt has vendor input to the project, KDE itself is not vendor owned.
 KDE is also not tied to a single Linux distro.
 Distros such as [openSUSE](opensuse.org "opensuse"), [Mageia](mageia.org "Mageia"), [Chakra](www.chakralinux.org "Chakra Linux"), [KDE Neon Ubuntu](https://neon.kde.org "KDE Neon Ubuntu webpage"), [PCLinuxOS](www.pclinuxos.com "PC Linux OS") and even FreeBSD are using KDE by default or have it available in software repositories.
 The Steam Deck portable hand-held gaming system [uses KDE as its desktop](https://arstechnica.com/gaming/2022/02/linux-on-steam-deck-what-you-need-to-know-what-currently-works/ "webpage article about KDE use on Steam Deck").

-#### Plasma Mobile
+#### Plasma

+The KDE desktop runs an environment called [Plasma](https://kde.org/plasma-desktop/ "website for KDE Plasma").
+This desktop includes controls all the software, notifications, launcher activity, and system tray integrations for you.
+KDE version 5 supports Plasma and KDE 6 will shortly be released in 2024.
 There is a [mobile Plasma](https://plasma-mobile.org/ "webpage for mobile Plasma") framework available for Linux based phones and tablets.

 ### GNOME [^33]